wax-office-of-inspector-general/waxguilds/reports/qaraqolblock/latest.md

 | Guild Jurisdiction | International |

 ### <ins>Noteworthy</ins>
-We have setup a full Hyperion node, AA Api, full Testnet Hyperion, Light API, IPFS, and more.
-Our Light API is unused however we will focus on getting it utilized by WAX developers.
-We had some issue with our original ShiP node which caused some of our nodes to be out of sync temporarily but we rectified all technical issues and setup a backup.
+We started work on our new flagship product WAXMap to be introduced on call.
+We had some difficulties with our Hyperion previously, but it has been fixed.
+We have also setup backups for Atomic Assets and Chain DB.
+We are also almost done setting up Blocks Log and State History.

 ### <ins>API Services</ins>